- Cloud Computing Basics

-If an employee leaves the company, it's required to ensure that each of the user's account has been disabled.
+If an employee leaves the company, it is required to ensure that each account of that user is disabled.
 This increases workload on IT staff.

-Identity refers to set of attributes associated with something and make it recognizable.
-All objects may have same attributes, but their identity cannot be the same.
-This unique identity is assigned through unique identification attribute.
+Identity refers to set of attributes associated with something to make it recognizable.
+All objects may have same attributes, but their identities cannot be the same.
+A unique identity is assigned through unique identification attribute.

-There are several identity services that have been deployed to validate services such as validating web sites, transactions, transaction participants, client, etc. Identity as a Service may include the following:
+There are several identity services that are deployed to validate services such as validating web sites, transactions, transaction participants, client, etc. Identity-as-a-Service may include the following:

 Single Sign-On (SSO)

-To solve the problem of using different username & password combination for different servers, companies now employ Single Sign-On software, which allows the user to login only one time and manages the user's access to other systems.
+To solve the problem of using different username and password combinations for different servers, companies now employ Single Sign-On software, which allows the user to login only one time and manage the access to other systems.

 SSO has single authentication server, managing multiple accesses to other systems, as shown in the following diagram:

 There are several implementations of SSO.
-Here, we will discuss the common working of SSO:
+Here, we discuss the common ones:

 Following steps explain the working of Single Sign-On software: